What is Idiyappam?

 Because it is prepared without much, if any, seasoning, idiyappam is fairly neutral in flavor, making it a good match for many Indian side dishes.
 This means that idiyappam is often used as a base to serve as a canvas for other savory side dishes, much in the same way that rice can be eaten with spicy side dishes.
 It is also eaten pure or with a pinch of finely grated coconut.

-See also What is rye whiskey?
+See also What is Plum Cobbler?

 Although many Indians are vegetarian, it is easy to find non-vegetarian food in some parts of the country.
 The southern part of India has many non-Hindu residents, which increases the possibility of finding non-vegetarian food in this region of South India unlike other regions.
 A wide variety of side dishes are popular in this area, including vegetarian, seafood, and meat dishes.
 South India also has a wide variety of coconuts, making coconut in its various forms a common food ingredient in this region.